halak0013/Holy_Quran/README.md

 ** you can generate same data base with jupiter nootbok and Kuran.txt but i take page numbers and secde ayats info another database

 ## InshAllah it will have
-- Searching Keyword, word and senetence
+- Searching Keyword, word and sentence
 - Meal
 - Translation